Controversial ‘Fixer Upper’ Barndominium Rental In Hot Water Again

 — What You Know, Rocks (@WhatYouKnowRock) March 21, 2017

 According to The Waco Tribune, a second request by Kristi Bass to operate the Fixer Upper Barndominium as a vacation rental home was also denied by the City Council last week.
-Even though the meeting was over and her request was denied Kristi Bass claimed the fight was not over.
+Even though the meeting was over and her request was denied, Kristi Bass claimed the fight was not over.
 Bass claims the ordinances the City Council is using to deny her request for the permit did not exist when she first purchased the property.

 “You can’t change the rules of the game in the middle of the game.
 I find it a misuse of fiduciary and judicial responsibility.
 None of these issues were even brought to the council until a resident was on the council and made issue of it.”